sethshober/learnJS/final/arrays.md

 Today's focus is going to be arrays.
-You may remember that arrays are actually just objects in JavaScript, so they are more or less a sub-type.
+You may remember that arrays are actually just objects in JavaScript, and are thus considered a sub-type.
 An array is an object that holds values in numerically indexed positions, where the index starts at 0.
 The first value is index zero, if that helps to make sense.
 I remember this taking awhile for myself to sink in.
 Each value can be of any type including an array, meaning you can create an array of arrays, which is actually multi-dimensional, but that's sorta complicated.
 Any time you need a list of something, or you need to iterate over values, an array will be your friend.

 Today's post will be much like our previous on strings, where our goal is to become more acquainted with arrays, while understanding when we might use them and common behaviors we can perform via methods.
 The examples are meant to be basic, allowing you to see what is happening, rather than getting caught up in logic.
 By understanding basic examples you will naturally think of more complicated ways to use them.
 Onward!

-We create arrays in their literal fashion, which really just means using brackets (`[]`).
+We create arrays in their literal fashion, which really just means using brackets `[]`.

 <?prettify?>
 ```